-Gai Jatra is a sacred procession made by bereaved families to honour the dead of past year.
+Gai Jatra is a sacred procession made by bereaved families to honor the dead of the past year.
 This Jatra, festival or literally carnival/ street festival, falls on the following day of the Janai Purnima Festival.
 It is mainly celebrated in the Kathmandu Valley only.

 The Gai Jatra, (Gai is cow, Jatra is Festival), the procession of cows, consists for each family of a decorated cow.
 If a family cannot afford a cow a young boy gorgeously costumed to represent one makes a substitute.
 With a cow-like boy is yet another small boy in the guise of Yogi, a holy man.
 These two together with a family priest, a troupe of musicians parade through the neighborhood on foot starting early in the morning from their home.

 They walk pass various households, temples, and idols gathering food offerings and coins.
 All must pass by the ancient royal palaces—Hanuman Dhoka Palace in Kathmandu, Patan Durbar Square in Patan, and Bhaktapur Durbar Square in Bhaktapur.
 It is believed that on this day the holy cows help guide the soul of the deceased to heaven without having to go through the suffering of multiple rebirths.

 When the cow procession returned to their households a religious ceremony is performed.
 The white cloth tails of the cow costumed boys dragged along the ground during the procession, are cut into strips and tied about the necks of family members to protect them from misfortune.

 Yama Raj, the Hindu God of Death, residing in his kingdom called Yamalok, keep a ledger of each mortal.
 Their good and bad deeds.
 Their time of death.
 And also decides at what level the souls of the deceased shall be reincarnated on earth again.